1410rlH/coltext/README.md

+# Coltext

-[Coltext](https://github.com/1410rlH/coltext) is an open-source header-only C++ library for applying colors and styles to strings in linux terminals.
+[Coltext](https://github.com/1410rlH/coltext) is an open-source header-only C++ library for applying colors and styles to strings in terminals.

 It introduces a new syntax for in-string ANSI effects (styles, background and foreground colors) parsing.
-With a few simple rules you won't need to care about remembering escape codes or resetting streams.
+With a few simple rules you won't need to care about remembering escape codes or resetting streams!

-# Table of Contents
+## Table of Contents

 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)